magomimmo/modern-cljs/doc/tutorial-08.md

 We also need a way to select the `div` tag.
 As you remember we set the `class` CSS attribute of the added `div` to `help` value.
-Again, the `domina` core namespace exposes the `by-class` function to select all the elements which are member of a class.
+Again, the `domina` core namespace exposes a `by-class` function to select all the elements which are members of a class.

 ```clj
 cljs.user> (doc dom/by-class)